 Data Visualization is a great way to simplify the complexity of understanding relationships among data.
 The Sankey Diagram is one such powerful technique to visualize the association of data elements.
 Originally, Sankey diagrams were named after Irish Captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine.
 Today, Sankey diagrams are used for presenting data flows and data connections across various disciplines.

 Sankey diagrams allow you to show complex processes visually, with a focus on a single aspect or resource that you want to highlight.

 They offer the added benefit of supporting multiple viewing levels.
 Viewers can get a high level view, see specific details, or generate interactive views.

 Sankey diagrams make dominant factors stand out, and they help you to see the relative magnitudes and/or areas with the largest contributions.

 In ATLAS.ti, the Sankey diagram complements the Code Co-occurrence Table.
 As soon as you create a table, a Sankey diagram visualizing the data will be shown below the table.

-As soon as you create a table, a bar chart will be shown in the area below the table.
-To see a Sankey Diagram instead, click the Sankey button in the Diagram section of the ribbon.
+As soon as you create the Code-Document Table, a bar chart will be shown in the area below the table.
+To see a Sankey Diagram instead, click on the Sankey button in the toolbar.